Former Real Madrid president Lorenzo Sanz dies after contracting coronavirus | Goal.com

 "His family and Real Madrid were his passion.
 My mother and my brothers have enjoyed all their moments with pride."

+"Today, Real Madrid is mourning the loss of a president who dedicated a large part of his life to his great passion: Real Madrid.

+"Given the current circumstances, Real Madrid will pay him the recognition he deserves as soon as possible."

-A La Liga statement read: "The thoughts of everybody La Liga go out to our colleague Fernando Sanz and his family following the death of Lorenzo Sanz, who many of us have worked with and shared friendship.
+La Liga also paid tribute to Sanz, with a statement saying: "The thoughts of everybody La Liga go out to our colleague Fernando Sanz and his family following the death of Lorenzo Sanz, who many of us have worked with and shared friendship.

 "La Liga expresses its sincerest condolences for the loss, particular towards Real Madrid, where Sanz spent many years as president.”